Table of Contents

 How is it performed?

-This test uses a CT scanner to capture detailed images of the coronary arteries and detect calcium buildup.
-There is no need for injection of IV contrast liquid.
+The test uses a CT scanner to capture detailed images of the coronary arteries and detect calcium buildup.
+It is quick, non-invasive, and does not require the use of intravenous contrast dye.

 When is it needed?